ventoji/gnome-app/readme.md

     ├── package.json
     └── README.md

-1.  **`/src`**: This directory contains all of the code related to what you will see on the front-end of the app on the browser, such as the site header, page template and the components this app has been structured.
+1.  **`/src`**: This directory contains all of the code related to build the UI to render app on the browser, such as the site header, page template, the components, the reducer, actions and unitary tests.
+To follow and understand the sequence execution of the project start reviewing index.js.
+APP.js contains the router of the app, and the store folder contains the reducer implementation.

 2.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.